mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 * I observed that classifying the first image takes much longer than the subsequent images.
 I assume tensorflow lazily initializes a few things the first time you submit an image to it.
 So I modified the code to classify a few images (from the set of labbeled images extracted before) as a warm-up, before requesting for the challenge
 * With a few tests, I also observed that the results must be sent less than 12 seconds after the challenge request has been sent.
 At the time I completed this challenge, this request could take up to 8 seconds to complete!
 (I don't know if that was due to the platform that was overloaded, or if the latency came from my internet connection).
 I knew that I needed at least 8 seconds to classify the images, so whenever it took more than 4 seconds to get a challenge, I discarded it and asked for a fresh one.

-With these two optimizations (see final code here TODO), we finally manage to pass the captcha.
+With these two optimizations ([here's the final code](/assets/2020-01-14-2019-SANS-holiday-hack-challenge-write-up/fast.py)), we finally manage to pass the captcha.
 This means that now have a session cookie that we can use to spam submissions.
 Since there is one lucky draw per minute, you should receive your code by email within a few minutes after running the python script below:

+(TODO attach the script to the email before submitting it to SANS)

 {% highlight python %}
 import requests